-The Lights of Winter at Epcot debuted for Christmas 1994 and were retired in 2009, with their last Christmas season on display being 2008.
-They were a series of archways that covered the gap between Future World and World Showcase with over 30,000 lights that danced to the area’s music loop.
-We caught them in 2007 and 2008 (and I saw them a few times growing up), and really miss their presence in Walt Disney World during the holidays.
+We caught the Lights of Winter a few times over the years, and really miss their presence in Walt Disney World during the holidays.
 While the Lights of Winter weren’t an attraction, per se, they attracted many guests and were a fan favorite.
 We certainly loved the Lights of Winter, so I thought it would be appropriate to put together a tribute article for those who never got to experience them.

 In a perfect world where Epcot’s Future World actually is on the bleeding edge and utilizes emerging technologies in innovative ways, the Lights of Winter would be obsolete, and would be replaced by something that solves the eyesore problem and also showcases what the future of light displays might be for the rest of us.
 It could be a more passive display in terms of infrastructure, or even on the water.
 It could be something incredible–truly worthy of Future World.

 After a couple of years in denial, thinking the Lights of Winter (which basically teased fans as they were stored in view for a while) would be refurbished and debut as a new light display in Epcot, I’ve resolved myself to the fact that they are not returning.
 Still…what I wouldn’t give to sit under the display listening to the music, watching the dancing lights, and snapping photos.
 I only had my first DLSR for about 5 months before our Christmas 2008 trip, and my photos of the Lights of Winter show it.
 While they are some of my best photos from that trip (a lucky accident, I suppose), I still find myself wishing I got some better and different photos of the display.
 I guess it will forever be my white whale.